mobify/mobify-code-style/css/class-naming-conventions/readme.md

 }
 ```

 Use their modifiers the same way you would use our modifiers.
-Chain it to the component or sub-component it directly affects.
+Chain them to the component or sub-component it directly affects.

 ```scss
 // Okay